 |State||Employment||Annual Mean Wage|

-Schools with Doctorate in Biomedical Sciences Programs in South Dakota
+Schools with PhD in Biomedical Science in South Dakota

 |Microbiology||South Dakota State University||PhD|